Wintergreen Summer Music Academy 2019

 This year’s program offers a unique opportunity to study and perform solos in a concert work of J.S.
 Bach, explore Bach’s connection to Mendelssohn, and polish your audition repertoire with renowned faculty.
 Coachings, masterclasses, diction training, professional development, multiple concerts, and world premiere performances.

 J.S.
-Bach’s Concert work: Explore the finer points of oratorio performance through lens of Bach’s celebratory Magnificat in D as well as arias from his many cantatas.
+Bach’s Concert work: Explore the finer points of oratorio performance through lens of Bach’s celebratory Cantata BWV 77 as well as arias from his many other vocal works.
 Participants will have the opportunity to rehearse and perform with the Wintergreen Festival Orchestra under the direction of Artistic Director Erin Freeman.
 Topics of discussion include: when to connect with the conductor, how to project over an orchestra, and even more mundane lessons, such as whether or not to follow along with the score in performance.

 Mendelssohn’s vocal work: From solos from large oratorios to lieder and intimate chamber music written for a salon party, Mendelssohn’s vocal music is powerful, charming, and inspired by Bach.
 Vocal Intensive singers will coach, rehearse, and perform this repertoire alongside the music of Bach, for a unique study opportunity.